 The Institute Community and Equity Office (ICEO) serves as a thought leader on the subjects of community, equity, inclusion, and diversity; a focal point for organizing MIT’s related activities and conversations; and a hands-on practitioner who disseminates best practices and inspires the awareness and enthusiasm to help them flourish.

 The LCC functions as the hub for Latino students and student organizations, as well as individual community members interested in learning more about Latino culture.
-The LCC is composed of two main parts: The business offices of the student organizations, and the lounge for academic and social activities.
 The purpose of the LCC is to provide a space for students to meet with study groups or to study individually, to socialize, and to hold cultural and social events.